apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 23rd, 2018: Apache Jackrabbit Oak 1.9.6 released
+Jackrabbit Oak 1.9.6 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.9) page for more details.

 #### July 19th, 2018: Apache Jackrabbit 2.8.9 released
 Apache Jackrabbit 2.8.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the